Home Click here to read "The Fish Files"|

 God, and For The Record, Part 1.

-Darwin has also recently published a bizarre article arguing on the basis of Exodus 15:3 ("The Lord is a man of war; the Lord is His name") that God is actually human, and that the Almighty exists in a physical body "in human form."
+Darwin also teaches a bizarre doctrine claiming on the basis of Exodus 15:3 ("The Lord is a man of war; the Lord is His name") that God is actually human, and that the Almighty exists in a physical body "in human form."
 We wonder if someday Darwin will encounter Psalm 18:31 ("who is a rock, except our God?") and declare that God is an inanimate man of stone.
 How then will he fit Psalm 84:11 ("the Lord God is a sun") into his hyper-literal hermeneutic?

 A Different Gospel